 Task 4 is to review the list of concepts and develop the fish passage concepts identified in Task 3.
 The fish passage alternatives will address site-specific constraints, describe the full hydraulic functional design and general layout of each alternative, and will identify any uncertainties associated with each alternative prior to the evaluation process.
-Both the TRC and the Group will be involved in this Task.
+Both the TRC and the Group will be involved in this Task; stakeholders not involved with the TRC will be encouraged to provide input but will not have authority to determine or rank alternatives.